Prints in Collection

 Ishii was an activist in groups of Western-style artists and was the editor of the art and literary magazine Myojo (Morning Star) and a co-founder of the magazine Heitan (1905-6).
 In July 1904, Ishii published Yamamoto Kanae's (1882-1946) print Fisherman (shown below).
 Fisherman was called a "revolutionary step" by Ishii because Kanae had personally done all the work in producing

 From 1907 to 1910 Hakutei co-founded and was chief editor of the magazine Hosun, where many of his paintings were published in reproduction and where his ideas on the development of Japanese art were put forward.
-He also took part in the literary group Pan no kai, formed in 1909, which "tried to emulate the atmosphere of artists gathering in Parisian cafes."6 He went to Europe in 1910.
-On his return in 1912 he continued his prints series Twelve Views of Tokyo (see below), begun in 1910.
-Ishii wrote extensively on the European art scene and his experiences, reporting on the Fauve, Futurist, and Cubist exhibits he viewed overseas, as well as on Kandinsky and the Blauer Reiter group.7
+He also took part in the literary group Pan no kai, formed in 1909, which "tried to emulate the atmosphere of artists gathering in Parisian cafes."6 He went to Europe in 1910 and lived in Paris from 1911 to 1912.7 On his return in 1912 he continued his prints series Twelve Views of Tokyo (see below), begun in 1910.
+Ishii wrote extensively on the European art scene and his experiences, reporting on the Fauve, Futurist, and Cubist exhibits he viewed overseas, as well as on Kandinsky and the Blauer Reiter group.8

 In 1915, Hakutei contributed a number of portraits of kabuki actors to Shin Nigao Magazine .
 (See prints IHL Cat. #243 and #256.)